redhat-appstudio/rhtap-installer/README.md

 ### Uninstall

-Note: Uninstalling RHTAP will not unsinstall any operators that was deployed during the installation.
+Note: Uninstalling RHTAP will not unsinstall any operators that were deployed during the installation.

 1. Uninstall RHTAP: